Quansight/ragna/docs/community/contribute.md

 #### All of the above

-To run all the above checks using one single command, you can run
+To run all the above checks using one single command as they would be run on the CI, you can run

 ```bash
 pixi run -e dev-all ci